owlbarn/tutorial/book/diffequation/README.md

 For example, an ODE in the form $y^{(n)} = f(x)$ can be reduced by multiple integrations one both sizes.
 If a two-order ODE is in the form $y^{''} = f(x, y')$, let $y' = g(x)$, then $y^{''} = p'(x)$.
 Put them into the original ODE, it can be transformed as: $p'=f(x,p)$.
 This is a first-order ODE that can be solved by normal solutions.

-Enough to support the examples in the rest of this chapters.

-There are more such ODEs that have known solutions, but solving ODE analytically in this way is not the focus of this chapter.
+Suppose we get $y'=p=h(x, C_0)$, then this explicit form of ODE can be integrated to get: $y = \int~h(x, C_0)dx + C_1$.

+We have only scratch the surface of the ODE as traditional mathematics topic.
+This chapter does not aim to fully introduce how to solve ODEs analytically or simplify high-order ODEs.
-Please refer to classical calculus books or courses for more detail.
+For those who interested, please refer to classical calculus books or courses.

 (TODO: Explicit vs Implicit etc.: The three types of equations.
 This is important.)

 ### Linear Systems

-Many system involves not just one unknown functions $y$.
+Many systems involve not just one unknown functions $y$.

 System of equations
 Oscillator, two-body problem.

+How a high-order expression can be written as a system can thus can be solved in our system, which will be discussed later.

 ## Solving An ODE Numerically

 This section introduces the basic idea of solving the initial value problem numerically.
 Let's start with an example: